Meet Our Staff

 Erin has been with VCDP since 2016.
 After graduating in 2008 with a Bachelor’s degree in Human Services, Erin went on to work for Easterseals, Vermont’s Department of Children and Families, and was a Director of a child care center.
 Erin enjoys working in the restorative field because it is an individualized process that offers support where people need it.
 She feels that she can address repairing the harm, rather than focusing on the punishment, which feels like true success.
 Erin enjoys drawing, yoga, and is kept very busy with her very adventurous toddler!

-Susan Sam-Mensah, Windsor County Adult Court Diversion
+Susan Sam-Mensah, Windsor County Adult Court Diversion, YSASP Coordinator

-Susan joined us in the fall of 2020 after completing her Master’s Degree in Restorative Justice from Vermont Law School.
+Susan joined us in the fall of 2020 after completing her Master’s Degree in Restorative Justice at Vermont Law School.
 She has a Bachelor’s Degree in History and Political Science.
 Susan appreciates that Restorative Justice is a stark contrast to the legal system.
 She likes that people are given the opportunity to reflect and repair harm.
 Outside of VCDP Susan enjoys being creative and cooking.

 Mary Langille, Driving License Suspended Coordinator